nikett/about/README-external.md

 ## Approach: details
-In the last years, I have answered some aspects of these big-four research questions.
+In the last years, we have answered _some_ aspects of these big-four research questions.
 Firstly, on sources of guidance, there are four major categories: Knowledge as guidance, Feedback as guidance, neuro-symbolic schemas as guidance, human preference as guidance.
 Each category comes with one or more critics, depicted in the table below.

 ### Who to ask?
 |Critic category        | Critics                 | Representative papers     |